-Set in the state’s most important musical region, the Alabama Music Hall of Fame documents significant musicians, writers, and producers that have come from here.
+Set in the state’s most important musical region, Muscle Shoals, the Alabama Music Hall of Fame documents significant musicians, writers, and producers that have come from here.
 A walkway of bronze stars greets you as soon as you enter, showcasing just a few of the famous names to be inducted into the hall, called Alabama’s outstanding Music Achievers.
 The Temptations and Lionel Richie are just a few.

 The Hall of Fame Gallery lists all of the inductees from the founding of the organization to the present.
 Tuskegee artist Ronald McDowell has painted each one.
 The next gallery, pictured below, has plaster casts of the band Alabama, Sonny James, Hank Williams, and Lionel Richie.